datta-TG/PyTorch-IBMCloud/README.md

-# Install Contour in IBM Cloud
+# Install PyTorch in IBM Cloud

+Are you a data scientist using the IBM Cloud?
+Well, this documentation is for you.
+It will guide you on how to install PyTorch on the IBM Cloud using the Kubernetes Service.
+Simple and effective so you can start programming or using your PyTorch based Machine and Deep Learning models.

 ## Pre-requisites